-Credit for degree requirements and elective courses can be earned by attaining satisfactory scores on proficiency examinations including challenge exams.
+Credit for degree requirements and elective courses can be earned by obtaining satisfactory scores on proficiency examinations including challenge exams.
 NYIT has developed its own challenge examinations in areas not covered by CLEP, DSST, or Excelsior.
 A student wishing to take a challenge exam should contact the department of the course they wish to challenge and obtain written permission in the form of an email or letter.
-The permission should be submitted to the bursar along with payment of the exam fee.
-Fees can be located at https://www.nyit.edu/bursar/tuition.
+The permission should be submitted to the Bursar along with payment of the exam fee.